-- For direct operations: access to finance: number of units served among relevant target group (including when feasible for women entrepreneurs); - For indirect operations: access to finance: number of units served among relevant target group (including when feasible for women entrepreneurs); - For direct operations: access to finance: Amount of outstanding loans to relevant target group; - For indirect operations: access to finance: Amount of outstanding loans to relevant target group; - For indirect operations: new financing made available to financial intermediaries (e.g. banks, microfinance institutions, funds); - For direct operations: number of MSMEs reporting increased turnover (as a result of direct support received from the FIs); and - For both direct and, where feasible, indirect operations: Number of jobs sustained (resulting from the project).
+- For direct operations: access to finance: number of units served among relevant target group; - For indirect operations: access to finance: number of units served among relevant target group; - For direct operations: access to finance: Amount of outstanding loans to relevant target group; - For indirect operations: access to finance: Amount of outstanding loans to relevant target group; - For indirect operations: new financing made available to financial intermediaries (e.g. banks, microfinance institutions, funds); - For direct operations: number of MSMEs reporting increased turnover (as a result of direct support received from the FIs); and - For both direct and, where feasible, indirect operations: Number of jobs sustained (resulting from the project).